EU awards human rights prize to Belarus opposition

 The 27-nation bloc agreed this month to impose sanctions against officials suspected of election misconduct and a brutal security crackdown on protesters in Belarus.
 The EU has warned it is ready to sanction Lukashenko himself if he fails to enter into talks with the opposition and order an end to the repression launched after a disputed election.

+In a series of recommendations adopted this week, EU lawmakers said sanctions need to include Lukashenko and called for new elections to be held under international supervision.
+MEPs also stated that “Tsikhanouskaya’s Coordination Council is the legitimate representative of the people.”

 Lukashenko won his sixth term in office in a presidential election widely seen as rigged.
 Since the Aug.
-9 polls that handed Lukashenko a victory with 80% of the vote, mass protests have rocked the ex-Soviet nation sandwiched between Poland and Russia.
+9 polls that handed Lukashenko 80% of the vote, mass protests have rocked the ex-Soviet nation sandwiched between Poland and Russia.

 Tsikhanouskaya, Lukashenko’s main challenger, got 10% of the vote.
 She and her supporters refused to recognize the results, saying the outcome of the vote was manipulated.